Will recycled carbon fibre transform ocean racing?

 Armel Tripon explains his approach: " Using recycled carbon meets a dual requirement: maintaining performance while reducing environmental impact.
 Every kilogram of new carbon avoided is a step forward. "

 The project, carried out in Malville, in a dedicated yard provided by Duqueine Atlantique, a subcontractor of Airbus, the boat's builder and sponsor, mobilizes advanced technologies and also emphasizes the valorization of other heavy waste materials, such as titanium.
-Titanium, recycled from the medical sector, is used in the fittings of the IMOCA, which carries the colors of an association working in hospitals.
+Titanium, recycled from the medical sector, is used in the fittings of the IMOCA, which carries the colors of a hospital association.

 Key figures for recycling in the marine sector